Kuthubul-Rahuman/python-for-devops/Day-01/01-shell-vs-python.md

 3. **Rapid Prototyping:** If you need to quickly prototype a solution or perform one-off tasks, shell scripting is usually faster to write and execute.
 It's great for ad-hoc tasks.

-4. **Text Processing:** Shell scripting is well-suited for tasks that involve text manipulation, such as parsing log files, searching and replacing text, or extracting data from text-based sources.
+4. **Text Processing:** Shell scripting is well-suited for tasks that involve text manipulation, such as parsing log files, searching and replacing text, or extracting data from text-based sources.by using curl command

 5. **Environment Variables and Configuration:** Shell scripts are useful for managing environment variables and configuring your system.